Neermita18/Speech-Understanding-Major/README.md

 # Speech Understanding Major

-This repository contains the code, transcripts, and results for a comprehensive Speech Understanding project consisting of three main components:
+This repository contains the code, transcripts, and results for my Speech Understanding Major consisting of three main components:

 1. **Multilingual Speech Processing** - Transcription, translation, and audio generation in a low-resource language
 2. **Audio Denoising and Transcription** - Analysis and enhancement of moderator speech in noisy environments
 3. **Research on Multimodal Deception Detection** - Analysis of the next frontier in speech understanding

-## Project Overview

-This project was completed for the Speech Understanding course (B22CS092) and explores various aspects of speech processing, from basic transcription to advanced research concepts.

 ## Structure